International Relations

 Career relevance

-This qualification will give you advanced knowledge and a critical understanding of International Relations and contemporary global changes.
-It develops your social science research skills, applying these in a variety of projects and an independently researched dissertation.
-Students graduating from this degree will have demonstrated analysis of complex situations, finding, evaluating and using a variety of sources, and presenting work to a variety of audiences.
+This masters degree will give you advanced knowledge and a critical understanding of contemporary global changes, preparing you for jobs in International Relations.
+It develops your social science research skills, applying these across multiple projects and an independently researched dissertation.
+Students graduating from this degree will have demonstrated analysis of complex situations, finding, evaluating and using various sources, and presenting work to different audiences.

-The MA will be relevant for careers in a range of sectors including the civil service, international organisations and charities, think-tank and policy research, and serves as excellent preparation for further academic research (e.g. a PhD).
+The MA will be relevant to International Relations jobs in a range of sectors including the civil service, international organisations and charities, think-tank and policy research, and serves as excellent preparation for further academic research (e.g. a PhD).

 More details